harveysanders/javascript-thinking-in-objects/README.md

 One of the <a href="http://en.wikipedia.org/wiki/Software_design_pattern" target="_blank">design patterns</a> used frequently to cleanly organize sections of an application is called <a href="http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller" target="_blank">Model View Controller (MVC)</a>:

-The _model_ is the tier of the app that manages data, its access and storage, the _view_ is the part of the app responsible for displaying the model, our data, to the user, and the _controller_ handles user input from the view and manipulates data in order to present it to the user or prepare it for persistance, that is, storage on a filesystem.
+The _model_ is the tier of the app that manages data, its access and storage, the _view_ is the part of the app responsible for displaying the model, our data, to the user, and the _controller_ handles user input from the view and manipulates data in order to present it to the user or prepare it for persistence, that is, storage on a filesystem.

 Our contacts app will model people as objects, and we'll even <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify" target="_blank">serialize them to JSON</a> to persit the data on the filesystem.
-We'll create a seperate module, called _model.js_ to act as the model tier of our simple app.
+We'll create a separate module, called _model.js_ to act as the model tier of our simple app.

 **TODO 1** : Open the model.js file, and create a factory function that initializes a _person_ type of Object.
 The Person type of Object will hold all of the properties and behaviours of